MahmoudMabrok/QuranyApp/README.md

 ```

 - **Display HizbQurater**
-I create function to count and display hizbQuarter info but faced challenge of determine the **first** and **right time** to display it.
+I created a function to count and display hizbQuarter info but faced challenge of determine the **first** and **right time** to display it.
 so it made a **SQL Query** to get startIndex of pages that contain *first HizbQuarter*.

 - **Android Design Library not working**